Infinite-Impact-Insights/kig.re/_posts/2016-04-07-mixmax-and-my-first-nodejs-app.md

 confines of my development environment.

 {% lightbox_image { "url" : "/images/mixmax/webstorm-mixmax-resolver.png",  "title": "WebStorm IDE with MixMax project loaded", "group":"mixmax" } %}

+## Project 'wanelo-mixmax-link-resolver'

+To cut the long story pretty damn short, [I built a small project](https://github.com/kigster/wanelo-mixmax-link-resolver) to resolve Wanelo product URLs into a small widget that looks like this:

+{% lightbox_image { "url" : "/images/mixmax/mixmax-wanelo-preview.png",  "title": "Preview of the Widget I built", "group":"mixmax" } %}

+Along the way I had to figure out how to

+  * actually organize code in a Node.JS projec
+  * how to add runtime and development dependencies
+  * how to setup automated unit testing
+  * and how to deploy it all on Heroku.

+I will add all these details in a follow-up blog post, but for the time being, [please checkout the GitHub Repo](https://github.com/kigster/wanelo-mixmax-link-resolver) – note that it contains instructions, should you choose to install this resolver for yourself.

+Thanks for reading!

+/signoff